Reasons Black & Grey RV Holding Tanks Clog

 - Inorganic Blockage (flushable wipes, foreign objects, things like that)

-- Organic Blockage (valve was left open for a long time causing things to dry and harden creating a blockage)
+- Organic Blockage (valve was left open for a long time, causing things to dry and harden, creating a blockage)

-I’ll start with things you can do with limited equipment in case you are standing at the RV dump station right now reading this article trying to find ways to unclog your black tank.
+I’ll start with things you can do with limited equipment in case you are standing at the RV dump station right now reading this article, trying to unclog a black tank.

 How To Unclog An RV Black Tank

-No matter what the reason is for a clogged black tank there are a few things you can try right now to get things flowing again.
+No matter what the reason is for a clogged black tank, there are a few things you can try right now to get things flowing again.

 Make Sure The Gate Valve Is Open